A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Bivariate Index Policy

-If $\arg\max$ returns more than one number, we break the tie by choosing the smallest.
-We only care about the priorities of SS pairs indicated by quantified bivariate indices; they can be quantified as infinite values because only relative values of these indices affect the SS-pair priority.

-The BI policy is applicable to a generic RMP described in \eqref{eqn:objective} and \eqref{eqn:action_constraint}, for which the indices $\eta_{j,\ell}(\bm{n})$ are calculated offline with computational complexity linear to the total number of RS services.
-Since the indices $\eta_{j,\ell}(\bm{n})$ are computed independently for each RS service, BI policy is amenable for a flexible system allowing newly-added RS services without demanding re-calculation of the indices of the old ones.
-As defined in \eqref{eqn:BI_policy}, the online implementation of the BI policy is about sorting the RS services according to their instantaneous indices $\eta_{\ell,j}\bigl(\bm{N}^{\bar{\varphi}}_j(t)\bigr)$ for $j\in[J]$, which can be instantiated by using max heaps.
-In this way, the computational and storage complexity is logarithmic and linear to $\sum\limits_{\ell\in[L]}|\mathcal{J}_{\ell}|$, which is reasonably scalable for a large system.
+The BI policy is applicable to the original RMP described in \eqref{eqn:objective} and \eqref{eqn:action_constraint}, for which the indices $\eta_e^1({n})$ and $\eta_e^2({n})$ are calculated offline with computational complexity linear to the total number of eligible matches $E$ and at most quadratic to the size of the state space of each sub-process $|\tilde{\mathscr{N}}|=2N+1$.
+Since the indices are computed independently per each $e\in{\mE}$, they can also be obtained through parallel computing, which can further accelerate the computation process.
+Because of the independence for computing indices, the BI policy is directly applicable to a flexible system allowing newly added traveler types and/or eligible matches without demanding re-calculation of the indices for the old ones.
+The storage complexity for the pre-computed indices is linear to $E$.
+As defined in \eqref{eqn:BI_policy}, the online implementation of the BI policy is about sorting the matches according to their instantaneous indices $\eta_e^1\bigl({N^{\text{BI}}_e(t)}\bigr)$ and $\eta_e^2\bigl({N^{\text{BI}}_e(t)}\bigr)$, which can be instantiated by using max heaps.
+In this way, the computational complexity is logarithmic to $|\mE_{\ell}|$, where $\ell$ is the type of the newly arrived traveler.
+The BI policy is scalable for a system with large $L$ and $E$. {We provide the pseudo-codes for implementing BI in \ref{app:whittle} of the supplementary material.}